cloudfoundry/diego-notes/README.md

 - for `CLAIMED` or `RUNNING` ActualLRPs:
 	- a stop is sent to the corresponding Rep.
-	- the Rep deletes the container
+	- the Rep deletes the container *(if this fails: the rep aborts - the converger will pick this up later)*
-	- the Rep then removes the ActualLRP from the BBS.
+	- the Rep then removes the ActualLRP from the BBS *(if this fails: the rep aborts - the rep will retry later in its polling loop)*
 - for `UNCLAIMED` or `CRASHED` ActualLRPs:
- 	- compare-and-delete the ActualLRP.
+ 	- compare-and-delete the ActualLRP *(if this fails: the converger will pick it up later)*

 ### Distributing ActualLRPs: Auctioneer